 16 Cool Things To Do In Chicago (Most For Free)

-Home » United States » 16 Cool Things To Do In Chicago (Most For Free)
+Home » United States » 16 Cool Things to do in Chicago in 2024 (Most for Free)

-Chicago is the third largest city in the United States and an awesome city to visit.
-It is often skipped in favour of more famous cities such as New York or Los Angeles.
-But Chicago is a city that should not be missed.
-It has an amazing skyline to rival New York City and is a city full of history and culture.
-Then there are world class restaurants, museums, an amazing waterfront, beautiful theaters and multiple sports stadiums to catch a game.
-I was only in Chicago for a few days but absolutely loved my time and will be back soon.
-So keep reading to find my list of cool things to do in Chicago.
+Chicago is the third largest city in the United States and an awesome place to visit.
+It is often skipped in favor of more famous cities such as New York or Los Angeles.
+But it’s a city that should not be missed as there are plenty of cool things to do in Chicago.

 Chicago River Walk with skyline

-The River Walk is very popular with locals going for a run, walking to work and just enjoying the city.
-On the weekends in particular there are also lots of boats going up and down the river.
+The River Walk is very popular with locals going for a run, walking to work, and just enjoying the city.
+On the weekends there are also lots of boats going up and down the river.
 Overall there is just an awesome atmosphere on the river and the city has done a fantastic job creating this space.

 Bars along the Chicago River Walk